 Technical teams have fabricated the target and readied the diagnostics weeks in advance, but both have to be installed the day of the shot.
 And the two “off” days, Friday and Saturday, are not truly off—they’re used to maintain the facility and the laser.

 Since the introduction of tritium (a radioactive isotope of hydrogen) in 2010, NIF has become well-versed in managing a wide variety of hazards and hazardous materials.
 This includes the radiation fields created from more than a million-billion neutrons streaming from a single ignition experiment, to managing the hazards from tiny target components made of beryllium, a strong, light and hazardous metal that is relatively transparent to x-rays.
-As part of the National Nuclear security Administration’s Stockpile Stewardship Program, NIF has yielded valuable information in 18 experiments that use plutonium material smaller than a grain of sand.
+As part of the National Nuclear Security Administration’s Stockpile Stewardship Program, NIF has yielded valuable information in more than a dozen experiments that use plutonium material smaller than a grain of sand.
 NIF is very environmentally friendly—releasing no plutonium or beryllium to the environment and capturing 99.9 percent of the tritium it uses.